Nishasta: A Summer Ritual That Feeds Kashmir Through Winter

-Very few households in her village now prepare nishasta from scratch.
+Very few households in the village now prepare nishasta from scratch.
 This dish is mostly eaten in the Northern Kashmir districts of Baramulla, Kupwara and Bandipora.
-“Decades ago, we would collect wheat to make nishasta from forests and nearby slopes,” says Mohammad Ameen Choudhari, from the Kandi area of Uri district.
+“Decades ago, we would collect wheat to make nishasta from forests and nearby slopes,” explains Mohammad Ameen Choudhari, from the Kandi area of Uri district.
 “Our generation was deeply connected to this practice.
 We would spend days in the forests collecting the raw grain, drying it, cleaning it, and then preparing it carefully.”

 The process of making nishasta begins in the summer — wheat grains are soaked for several days, then ground.
 The mixture is strained repeatedly, until the starch settles at the bottom.
 This starch is dried in the sun and then stored.
-Haleema Begum, from the village Boniyar, says, “It is not something you prepare in a hurry.
-When I was young, my mother used to say ‘if you rush nishasta, it will not stay well until winter’.”
+Haleema Begum, from the village of Boniyar, explains that it is not something to be prepared in a hurry.
+“When I was young, my mother would tell me, ‘if you rush nishasta, it will not keep well until the winter’.”

-Solid Nishasta, in its dried form, displayed for sale in a market.
+Solid nishasta, in its dried form, displayed for sale in a market.

 “When my daughter delivered her first baby, I made nishasta halwa for her every week,” adds Hajira.
 “Our elders believe it gives strength to the back and bones.
 After childbirth, the body feels weak, so this helps in recovery.”